Wolg/awesome-swift/README.md

 * [SwiftSequence](https://github.com/oisdk/SwiftSequence) - A μframework of extensions for SequenceType in Swift 2.0, inspired by Python's itertools, Haskell's standard library, and other things.
 * [BrightFutures](https://github.com/Thomvis/BrightFutures) - Write great asynchronous code in Swift using futures and promises.
 * [EZSwiftExtensions](https://github.com/goktugyil/EZSwiftExtensions) - :smirk: How Swift standard types and classes were supposed to work.
+* [BFKit-Swift](https://github.com/FabrizioBrancati/BFKit-Swift) - A collection of useful classes to develop Apps faster.

 ## Misc